-Load setup defaults
+Load BIOS defaults/Load setup defaults

+LOAD BIOS DEFAULTS loads the default system values directly from ROM.
+The BIOS DEFAULTS provides the most stable settings, though they do not provide optimal performance.
 LOAD SETUP DEFAULTS, on the other hand, provides for maximum system performance.
-If the stored record created by the setup utility becomes corrupted (and therefore unusable), BIOS defaults will load automatically when you turn the power on.
+If the stored record created by the setup utility becomes corrupted (and therefore unusable), BIOS defaults will load automatically when you turn the PCM-6890 on.